wso2/docs-choreo-dev/en/docs/manage-databases-and-caches/choreo-managed-databases-and-caches.md

 ## PostgreSQL on Choreo

 PostgreSQL (also know as Postgres), is an open-source object-relational database management system.
-You can create a PostgreSQL database on Choreo as fully Choreo-managed, flexible SQL databases that are ideal for both structured and unstructed data.
+You can create a PostgreSQL database on Choreo as fully Choreo-managed, flexible SQL databases that are ideal for both structured and unstructured data.

 - [Create a PostgreSQL database on Choreo](./choreo-managed-postgresql-databases.md)